filvaleriia/generative_models_for_de_novo_molecular_design/README.md

 The `output_sets/` directory also contains historical subset runs such as `_10k`, `_62.5k`, `_100k`, `_125k`, `_250k`, `_300k`, and `_500k`.
 The main dissertation workflows described in this README use the canonical full-set generator folders unless a notebook or command explicitly selects a subset.

+The archived data package for this repository is available on Zenodo: [10.5281/zenodo.19466540](https://doi.org/10.5281/zenodo.19466540).
+The complete archive is large (approximately `34 GB`), so downloading it may take some time and sufficient local storage is required.

+Note: precomputed RDKit pharmacophore fingerprint files are not included in the archived data package because of their large size.
+They can be regenerated locally with `src/compute_pharmacophore_fingerprints.py` before running the pharmacophore-based workflow.

 ## ▶️ Running the Metric Calculations

 The recommended way to run the project is through notebooks, with all heavy lifting delegated to `src/`.